The US still wants Kurdish “unity” to help with eastern Syria - analysis

 “Lawmakers are demanding to see a timeline for weaning local Syrian fighters off US military support, as well as a plan for convincing foreign governments to repatriate their citizens detained in prison camps housing Islamic State members in Syria.
 The bill would also compel the Biden administration to share its efforts to prevent Arab states from normalizing ties with the Bashar al-Assad regime and Damascus’ readmission to the Arab League – long a diplomatic goal of Russia’s.”

 That is the key question.
-Could creating a more diverse policy and leadership in eastern Syria not so closely tethered to the PYD, create a selling point for Washington in talks with Turkey and Washington’s friends among the KDP and PUK in northern Iraq.
+Could creating a more diverse policy and leadership in eastern Syria not so closely tethered to the PYD, create a selling point for Washington in talks with Turkey and America's friends among the KDP and PUK in northern Iraq?

-The PUK, that has close relations with the PYD in the past, has had its own leadership crisis.
-According to report on December 13 McGurk met with Bafel and Qubad Talibani, PUK leaders.
+The PUK, which has had close relations with the PYD in the past, has also had its own leadership crisis.
+According to a report on December 13, McGurk met with Bafel and Qubad Talibani, PUK leaders.
 Lahur Talibani who has been sidelined, was not there.
 Meanwhile the Semalka border crossing from the KRG to northeast Syria was closed at Faysh Khabur river crossing on December 16.

 The last US administration sought to use the SDF to take more territory partly so it could use eastern Syria as a hedge against Iran.
-However that meant the SDF conquered swaths of areas near Baghuz and along the Euphrates river that are controlled by Arab tribes.
-Some of these tribes opposed ISIS and also the Syrian regime, but they chafe under Kurdish control and they are opposed in some cases to the left-leaning liberal tendencies of the AANES.
-This has handed the US too many complexities for an area the US doesn’t even want to remain invested in.
+However that meant the SDF conquered swaths of areas near Baghuz and along the Euphrates River that are controlled by Arab tribes.
+Some of these tribes opposed ISIS and also the Syrian regime, but they chafe under Kurdish control and are opposed in some cases to the left-leaning liberal tendencies of the AANES.
+This has handed the US too many complexities for an area it doesn’t even want to remain invested in.